Operation Bertram: Execution

 The operation had two aims: creating the appearance of army units where none existed and concealing the real armour, artillery and matériel at the front.
 Barkas observed that "the concealment of the huge assembly of the Armoured Corps was essentially a piece of military planning by Army Headquarters, with Camouflage carrying out certain specific tasks".
 Since it would be impossible to hide the existence of such a large number of vehicles, especially of tanks in the Martello area, Barkas planned instead to make the vehicles there quite obvious, as trucks, well before battle.
 The tanks, too, would be openly displayed, far behind the battle front.
 When the enemy saw that nothing seemed to be happening, the trucks would be replaced by tanks, masquerading as trucks.
 That meant that the tanks, too, would have to be seen not to move so they would all be replaced with dummies.
 An unprecedented and "formidable" number of dummies were required: more than 400 tanks, 100 guns, and nearly 2,000 soft-skinned vehicles.

 Different techniques were used for each task.
 The British Army had intentionally recruited designers, architects and artists for camouflage work.
 Tony Ayrton was a painter, son of the architect Maxwell Ayrton.
 Brian Robb had arrived more informally: he joined the army as a private, but Barkas noticed him and made use of his skills as an artist, teacher and illustrator by having him speedily promoted to Staff Lieutenant.
 Ayrton and Robb became Barkas's "GSO2"s, his senior staff officers, and they supervised the camouflage schemes used in Operation Bertram.

 Three companies of Pioneers were assigned to Barkas's command to carry out the physical work of making the thousands of dummies.
 They came respectively from East Africa, Mauritius and the Seychelles.
 One company worked the standard bed frame palm hurdles into the required shapes and fixed them together to make tank bodies, turrets and other dummy vehicle elements.
 The second company prepared hessian covers for the vehicle elements.
 The third company painted and prepared the dummies to the required degree of realism.
-Since the different Pioneer companies did not like one another, Barkas moved their camps as far apart as possible.
-To help maintain security, a NAAFI canteen was set up exclusively for the camouflage workers, to help keep everyone in camp.
+No. 1 Camouflage Company, Royal Engineers, a unit composed of Jews from Mandatory Palestine, provided assistance to the Pioneer companies.